root-project/root/README/ReleaseNotes/v610/index.md

   anti-aliasing for filled area for the Cocoa backend.
 Default is `no`.
 - The "BOX" option, to draw 3D histograms, has been reimplemented by Evgueni Tcherniaev The following picture show the old and new version

+![New box option for 3D histograms](NewBoxOption.png)

 - When a 2d histogram was drawn with option `LEGO1` and white colored, the dark side of the lego was red instead of gray.
-- New option "0"to draw TH2Poly.
+- New option "0" to draw TH2Poly.
 When used with any `COL` options, the empty bins are not drawn.

-![New box option for 3D histograms](NewBoxOption.png)
+- Fix a long pending problem with Z axis drawing when a lego or a surface was drawn upside-down.

 ## 3D Graphics Libraries
 - In `TMarker3DBox::PaintH3` the boxes' sizes was not correct.